 Understanding AT&T's Unusual Options Activity

-AT&T (NYSE:T) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $29.11 following the option alert.
+On Monday, shares of AT&T (NYSE:T) saw unusual options activity.
+After the option alert, the stock price moved down to $29.95.

 - Sentiment: BULLISH